Cleaning GuidesHow to Clean a Dishwasher Filter

-There are a few reasons why your dishwasher is not washing the dishes; mostly, everything comes back to either the cleanliness of the appliance, the condition of the parts, and the way you use your dishwasher.
+There are a few reasons why your dishwasher is not washing the dishes; mostly, everything comes back to either the cleanliness of the appliance, the condition of the parts, or the way you use your dishwasher.

 So, here are the most common reasons and their solutions:

 It may seem counterintuitive, but you do actually have to clean your dishwasher.
 After all, it handles tons of dirty dishes daily, so it’s only natural that it gets a little dirty itself.
 Things such as soap scum, food residue, grease, etc. build up over time.